zhuolisam/arrivo/README.md

 `POST /v1/payment/create` - create a new payment for premium membership `POST /v1/payment/webhook` - webhook for Billplz updates

-For all the required params, inputs, please visit the `validations\` folder
+For all the required params and body inputs, please visit the `validations\` folder

 ## Notes

 1. All routes are protected, please login using admin, normal, premium to obtain the jwt token, include them in your subsequent call.

-If you have seeded properly, you can get the response from here
+If you have seeded database properly, you can get the response from here

 ```
 curl -X POST \
   -H "Content-Type: application/json" \